-- II.
-Genetic testing for the JAK2 V617F mutation may be considered medically necessary when both of the following criteria are met (A.- B.): - A. Suspicion of essential thrombocythemia (ET), primary myelofibrosis (PMF) or polycythemia vera (PV) based on the presence of at least one of the characteristic clinical, pathological and/or histological findings outlined in the 2016 World Health Organization [WHO] classification criteria for MPNs.
-(See Policy Guidelines); and - B. Genetic test results will directly impact medical management of the individual being tested.
+- I. Genetic testing for the BCR-ABL1 fusion gene may be considered medically necessary for suspected myeloproliferative neoplasms and leukemia. - II.
+Genetic testing for polycythemia vera (PV), essential thrombocythemia (ET), or primary myelofibrosis (PMF) may be considered medically necessary when the following criteria are met: - A. Suspicion of essential thrombocythemia (ET), primary myelofibrosis (PMF) or polycythemia vera (PV) based on the presence of at least one of the characteristic clinical, pathological and/or histological findings outlined in the 2016 World Health Organization [WHO] classification criteria for MPNs.
+(See Policy Guidelines); and - B. Genetic test results will directly impact medical management of the individual being tested; - C. Testing meets the following strategies: